companieshouse/filing-history-data-api/README.md

 ## Summary

-The `filing-history-data-api` is a service that transforms filing history deltas to a standardised structure then:
+The `filing-history-data-api` is a service that receives filing history deltas from `filing-history-data-consuner`.
+It transforms these deltas to a standardised structure and then:

 * stores these to the `company_filing_history collection` in MongoDB, and
 * enqueues a resource changed message that triggers further downstream processing.